 SDC is related to fire size and percent high-severity, because larger fires with more area burning at high-severity will inherently have more area located farther from high-severity patch edges (Collins et al. 2017).
 However, SDC provides additional information to distinguish fires from each other within a given range of fire size or percent severity.
 For instance, the reduction in SDC in fires managed by NPS or in fires managed as WFU fires are not just due to these fires being smaller in size or having lower percent high-severity (although these effects do exist).
 Rather, within a given fire size or percent high-severity range, agency and class still influence SDC (Fig. 4).
 In a model of SDC conditional on class and either percent high-severity or fire size, class has a significant marginal effect on SDC after accounting for percent severity (t = 5.35, P < 0.001) and size (t = 7.92, P < 0.001).
 In a model of SDC conditional on agency and either percent high-severity or fire size, agency also has a significant marginal effect on SDC after accounting for percent severity, with NPS distinguishable from both USF and CDF but the latter two indistinguishable from each other.

 While fire management class and agency are clearly related to SDC values, the relationship between fire year, weather during the fire, and SDC is more complex.
 SDC decreased over time (Fig. 5), at a rate that was marginally significant for both the individual year averages (R2 = 0.11, t = 1.97, P = 0.058) and the five-year moving averages (R2 = 0.14, t = 2.08, P = 0.047).
 Interestingly, the trend in percent high severity over time was positive (consistent with the inverse relationship between SDC and percent high-severity), but not significant for individual year averages (R2 = 0.06, t = 1.43, P = 0.16) or five-year moving averages (R2 = 0.09, t = 1.62, P=0.12).
 The maximum high temperature, averaged across all fires within a given year, increased over time from 1984-2015 (Fig. 5), a trend that was significant for the five-year moving average (R2 = 0.29, t = 3.29, P = .003) but not for individual year averages (R2 = 0.010, t = 1.83, P = 0.077).
 Similarly, the maximum average daily burn index increased over time (Fig. 6), significantly both for individual year averages (R2 = 0.32, t = 3.80, P = 0.001) and for the five-year moving average (R2 = 0.69, t = 7.60, P < 0.001).
 However, while four of the six lowest average SDC values in the 31-year time period occurred between 2011 and 2015, only one of the six highest average burn index values occurred in this same period (Fig. 5).

+[I wonder if it is worth showing cumulative distributions of SDCs by agency (1984 to present) and then in the discussion try to tie that to “forest loss” over the last 30 years.
+We could pick a few thresholds for SDC that would approximate “loss” or near-term conversion to non-forest.]